pdxiv/ay_emul_c11/PORTING_TO_C11_LINUX.md

 finding that the GUI is the highest-risk, lowest-mechanical-translatability part of the codebase, the port is much lower-risk done in this order:

-0. **Evaluate and decide on the remaining CPU-core library** (§7.1) before writing any engine code: confirm a Z80 candidate passes ZEXALL/ZEXDOC and exposes the T-state/callback-hook shape this codebase needs.
-(The 68000 core is already decided — Musashi, §3.2/§7.1 — not open.)
-Getting the Z80 choice settled first avoids rework — it determines the shape of the C static library step 1 builds.
+0. **Run the Z80 fidelity gate** (§7.1) before writing any engine code: confirm superzazu/z80 — already decided on — passes ZEXALL/ZEXDOC and
+   matches the T-state/callback-hook shape this codebase needs.
+(The 68000 core is likewise already decided — Musashi, §3.2/§7.1.)
+Both CPU-core choices are made; this step is verification, not selection, and doing it first avoids rework — it determines the shape of the C static library step 1 builds.
 1. **Core CPU/sound emulation** (Z80 via the library chosen in step 0, AY
    likewise per §7.1, 68000 via Musashi) as a standalone C static library with no GTK/audio-output dependency.
 Get correctness nailed down early